prysmaticlabs/documentation/website/docs/install/partials/_quickstart-intro.md

 <br />

-Prysm can be configured across several dimensions.
-If you just want to get started with the simplest possible setup, select `Geth` and `IPC`.
+Select a quickstart configuration.
+If you just want to get started with the simplest possible setup, select `Geth` and `IPC`:

 <div class='quickstart-tabs'>